nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ### 5.5.
 Diagnostics

-To provide insight into the state of the network, and the DAG for informational purposes and to aid analysis of anomalies, the node can request a diagnostic information from its peers using the `DiagnosticsRequest` message.
+To provide insight into the state of the network, and the DAG for informational purposes and to aid analysis of anomalies, nodes SHOULD broadcast diagnostic information to its peers using the `Diagnostics` message.
+If broadcasting, the node MUST do this at least every minute, but it MUST NOT broadcast more often than every 5 seconds (to avoid producing too much chatter).
-A peer MUST respond with the `DiagnosticResponse` message, but it MAY choose not to include some, or any of the specified fields.
+A node MAY choose not to include some of the specified fields.
-For instance, the peer could run a proprietary node implementation about which it can't or is not allowed to share diagnostic information about.

 ## 6. Connections